ctoruno/LAC-Reports/Outputs/Colombia/Method/Colombia_method.md

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>
                                         <p class="mb-4">
                                             As part of the data analysis process, the team consulted several third-party sources in order to contextualize and validate perception-based data captured by the General Population Poll and compare it with the objective rule of law situation in-country.
-Peer data sources consulted include select indicators measured by the Latin American Public Opinion Project (LAPOP)'s <i>AmericasBarometer</i>, Latinobarómetro, Varieties of Democracy (V-Dem), Transparency International's <i>Corruption Perceptions Index</i>, the Bertelsmann Stiftung's <i>Transformation Index (BTI)</i>, and Freedom House's <i>Freedom in the World</i>.
+Peer data sources consulted include select indicators measured by the Latin American Public Opinion Project (LAPOP)'s <i>AmericasBarometer</i>, Latinobarómetro, Varieties of Democracy (V-Dem), Transparency International's <i>Corruption Perceptions Index,</i> the Bertelsmann Stiftung's <i>Transformation</i> <i>Index (BTI),</i> and Freedom House's <i>Freedom in the World</i>.
 While certain trends captured by the 2022 General Population Poll in Colombia are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Colombia's rule of law performance as measured by other sources.
                                         </p>

                                         <p class="mb-0 c-purple"><b>HISTORICAL DATA</b></p>